Surya-KF/SkyQuery-Agentic-DataBase-Reader/README.md

 - **Environment Variables**: Double check that your `.env` file is in the correct location and properly formatted
 - **Admin Access Issues**: If you can't access the admin dashboard, ensure your user has the 'admin' role in the database
 - **Flight Data Not Appearing**: Check that your flight documents have the correct structure in MongoDB
+- **Session Errors**: Make sure you've set a secure SECRET_KEY in your .env file
+- **Registration Issues**: Ensure usernames and emails are unique in the database
+- **Follow-up Questions Not Working**: Check that conversation history is being properly maintained

 ## 🌍 Real-World Use Cases